DitheronParameters

 Controls

-• Higher contrast input creates bolder, more defined dither patterns with clear light/dark separation
+- Higher contrast creates bolder, more defined patterns

-• Lower contrast input creates softer, more gradient-like dithering
+- Lower contrast creates softer, more blended looks

-• Gamma is your precision tool for placing dither patterns exactly where you want them in the tonal range
+- Gamma is your precision tool for placing the dither exactly where you want it

 Downscale